i0nathan/cs50AI/project0/degrees/notes_degrees.md

 [ Cost function ]
-We need to iterate over the initial expanded node and calculate each of the possibilities costs Update the lowest cost as a break point -> if find the solution or break point > lowest cost Pass the updated frontier, selected node (from heuristic func), lowest cost, current cost,
+We need to iterate over the initial expanded node and calculate each of the possibilities costs Update the lowest cost as a break point -> if find the solution or break point > lowest cost Pass the updated frontier, selected node (from heuristic func), lowest cost, current cost, target, explored array

 [ tried functions ]
 This function returned too many and repeated nodes?